 “I want customers to choose the Mirai not just because it’s an FCEV, but because [they] simply wanted this car and it just happens to be an FCEV.
 We will continue our development work focusing on that feeling, and we hope that the new Mirai will be a leader in helping realise a hydrogen energy society.”

 The exterior design of the new Mirai creates an immediate impact, with low lines, elegant proportions and taut bodywork rolling on 20-inch diameter wheels.
-In addition, the preview car will be presented in a specially developed blue paint that uses multiple layers to achieve exceptional brightness and depth of colour.

 The interior has been conceived as a simple, modern space with a comfortable ambience which exudes the feeling that this is a car that’s genuinely enjoyable to drive and travel in.
 Key elements include a 12.3-inch centre display and an instrument panel that wraps around the driver.
 The platform and intelligent packaging allow for five seats, instead of the current Mirai’s four.